frconor-ebook/meditations/_posts/2025-03-17-the-grandmother.md

 Our Father said, "I love all of you because I see in your veins the Blood of Christ."
 Even if, at times things on the human plane might be difficult or challenging, we bring things on to a supernatural plane, then things look better, or easier.

-At the Priestly Prayer of Our Lord at the Last Supper, He prays not only for the apostles, but He prays, "That they may be one, as the Father and him are one."
+At the Priestly Prayer of Our Lord at the Last Supper, He prays not only for the apostles, but He prays, "That they may be one, as the Father and him are one" (*cf*.
+John 17:21).

-As the Grandmother looks down from heaven, she must be very happy when she sees the care we take of things, the material things; when we live out that truth of "something divine hidden in every human thing" (cf. Josemaría Escrivá, *Conversations*, Point 114).
+As the Grandmother looks down from heaven, she must be very happy when she sees the care we take of things, the material things; when we live out that truth of "something divine hidden in every human thing" (*cf*.
+Josemaría Escrivá, *Conversations*, Point 114).

 She must be particularly happy when she sees that family tone in our spirit, in our affection, in our kindness, in our patience, in our charity.
 She receives the hundredfold.